 The Corps has quietly got on with business in hand, sometimes with recognition, often with none at all.
 A price was paid and you will find the graves of Pioneers in most War Cemetaries overseas - they paid heavily.
 Our overseas Pioneers must never be forgotten; they too gave their lives and served loyally.
 The Association will provide the focal point for the Royal Pioneer Corps affairs both socially and supportively.
 It will need your involvement and encouragement.

-The Association publishes two newsletters a year.
+The Association publishes a very large magazine once a year (we used to do 2 smaller ones, but it is cheaper to produce one large one, than 2 smaller ones!).
 These newsletters are published on this website.
 Under the umbrella of the Association there are also a number of organisations - details of their activities are also to be included.
 In the main these are:

 • 39/93 Club Dinners